plewis/plewis.github.io/phylogenetics/lab-python.md

     >>> L
     [5, 13, "G'day"]

 This last example illustrates two things.
 First, the elements can be accessed by counting backward from the number of elements.
-Hence, <tt>L[-1]</tt> refers to the same element as <tt>L[3-1] = L[2]</tt> (i.e., the last element).
+Hence, `L[-1]` refers to the same element as `L[3-1] = L[2]` (i.e., the last element).
 Second, you can embed an apostrophe inside a string by using double quotes to surround the string, and you could embed double quotes inside a string by using single quotes to surround it.

     >>> print('This is a "useful" string')
     This is a "useful" string

-You can find out how many elements are in the list using the <tt>len()</tt> function:
+You can find out how many elements are in the list using the `len()` function:

     >>> len(L)
     3